 - i.
-A Committee may elect a chairman of its meetings: if no such chairman is elected. - ii.
+A Committee may elect a Chairman of its meetings if no such Chairman is elected. - ii.
 Members shall have a thorough understanding of the role of the Committee within the corporate governance framework. - iii.
 The Chairman of the audit committee and one or more members must have the requisite finance and accounting skills and competence - iv.
 The quorum of the committee shall be two (2) Independent Directors.
-The number of members shall be at least three (3) Directors, at least two (2) of whom are independent Directors - v.
-The number of members shall be at least three(4) Independent Directors, one of which must be the Chairman - vi.
+The number of members shall be at least three (3) Directors, at least two (2) of whom are independent Directors

+- v.
+The Chairman of the Committee must be an Independent Director - vi.
 The duration of membership is to be determined by the Board and will be staggered, such that all members are not scheduled for resignation at the same time. - vii.
-If at any meeting the chairman is not present within five minutes after the time appointed for holding the same, the members present may choose one of their numbers to be chairman of the meeting. - viii.
+If at any meeting the Chairman is not present within five minutes after the time appointed for holding the same, the members present may choose one of their numbers to be Chairman of the meeting. - viii.
 A committee may meet and adjourn as it thinks proper. - ix.
-Meetings a committee of directors may be held wholly or partially by telephone conferencing and /or video conferencing system by virtue of which all participants are able to hear and speak to each other at the same time.
+Meetings may be held wholly or partially by telephone conferencing and /or video conferencing system by virtue of which all participants are able to hear and speak to each other at the same time.